 In the opinion of management, all adjustments, consisting only of normal, recurring adjustments considered necessary for a fair presentation of the results of these interim periods have been included.
-The results of operations for the three months ended March 31, 2005 may not be indicative of the results that may be expected for the full year.
+The results of operations for the three and six months ended June 30, 2005 may not be indicative of the results that may be expected for the full year.

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of expenses during the reporting period.
 Actual results could differ from those estimates or assumptions.
-The more significant estimates reflected in these financial statements involve accrued expenses and the valuation of stock-based compensation.
+The more significant estimates reflected in these financial statements involve accrued expenses, the valuation of stock-based compensation and the determination of the provision for income taxes and corresponding deferred tax assets and liabilities and any valuation allowance recorded against net deferred tax assets.